Top

 SIKKIM

 Bordered by Bhutan, Nepal and West Bengal Sikkim is the second smallest state of India after Goa.
-Sikkim is famous for having the highest peak of India, the Kangchenjunga that is also the third highest mountain in the world.
+Sikkim is famous for having the highest peak of India, the Kangchenjunga that is also the third-highest mountain in the world.
 Sikkim was founded by the Namgyal dynasty and ruled by a Buddhist priest.
 It was included as a princely state under the British rule.
 In the year 1975, the monarchy form of government was abolished and led the state of Sikkim to become the 22nd state of India.
-Sikkim is one of the fast-growing states of India.
+Sikkim is one of the fastest-growing states of India.
 Sikkim is hugely dependent on agriculture as its source of economy.
 In 2014, Sikkim had the third-smallest but fast-growing GDP in India.
 It is the second-largest producer of cardamom after Guatemala.
 In 2016, Sikkim achieved the great feat of converting its produce to completely organic. it is the only Indian state to accomplish this achievement.
 It has also been successful in banning the use of plastic bottles and polystyrene products making it one of India’s environmentally conscious and responsible states.
 Sikkim is a multilingual state.
 The official languages of the state include English, Nepali, Sikkimese and Lepcha.
 The capital of Sikkim is its largest city, Gangtok.

 MUST VISITS